andfaulkner/chess-game-test/machine-setup.md

     -   If you're on Windows, cmdr is a good choice: https://cmder.net/

 4. git (install on the terminal...you'll probably have to look this up too)
-    -   See if it's already present by typing "git"
+    -   See if it's already present by typing `git`

-5. Create a github account (github.com)
+5. Create a github account: https://github.com

 6. Install nvm using the terminal commands given here: https://github.com/nvm-sh/nvm